MicrosoftDocs/entra-docs/docs/identity/authentication/kerberos.md

 description: Overview of Microsoft Entra Kerberos
 author: barclayn
 manager: amycolannino
 ms.service: entra
 ms.subservice: fundamentals
 ms.topic: conceptual
-ms.date: 12/11/2024
+ms.date: 12/12/2024
 ms.author: barclayn
 ms.reviewer:
 ---

-# Overview of Microsoft Entra Kerberos
+# Microsoft Entra Kerberos overview

+Kerberos is a network authentication protocol designed to provide strong authentication for client-server applications by using secret-key cryptography.
+Developed by MIT, Kerberos works by assigning a unique key, known as a Ticket Granting Ticket (TGT), to each user.
+This TGT is used to request access to various services within a network without repeatedly transmitting the user's password.
+The protocol ensures secure communication by encrypting the tickets and authenticating both the user and the service, thereby preventing eavesdropping and replay attacks.

-In today's cloud-centric environment, **Microsoft Entra Kerberos** enhances traditional Kerberos authentication by enabling Microsoft Entra ID to act as the Key Distribution Center (KDC) in the cloud.
+**Microsoft Entra Kerberos** enhances traditional Kerberos authentication by enabling Microsoft Entra ID to act as the Key Distribution Center (KDC) in the cloud.
 This allows hybrid identities—users synchronized from on-premises Active Directory Domain Services (AD DS)—to seamlessly authenticate to Azure services without the need for on-premises domain controllers.
-By leveraging Microsoft Entra ID as the KDC, organizations can provide secure access to Azure resources while benefiting from modern authentication methods like multifactor authentication (MFA), passwordless authentication, and conditional access policies.
+By using Microsoft Entra ID as the KDC, organizations can provide secure access to Azure resources while benefiting from modern authentication methods like multifactor authentication (MFA), passwordless authentication, and conditional access policies.

+> [!NOTE]
+> For information on Kerberos in Windows, review [Kerberos authentication overview](/windows-server/security/kerberos/kerberos-authentication-overview)

 ## Features of Microsoft Entra Kerberos

 Microsoft Entra Kerberos provides several key functionalities that enhance traditional authentication methods:

-- **Cloud-Based KDC**: By utilizing Microsoft Entra ID as the Key Distribution Center, it eliminates the need for on-premises domain controllers for authentication in cloud environments.
+- **Cloud-Based KDC**: By using Microsoft Entra ID as the Key Distribution Center, Microsoft Entra Kerberos eliminates the need for domain controllers to handle authentication requests in Azure.
-- **Hybrid Identity Support**: Enables seamless authentication for users synchronized from on-premises Active Directory, facilitating a smooth transition to cloud services.
+- **Hybrid Identity Support**: Enables authentication for users synchronized from on-premises Active Directory, facilitating a smooth transition to cloud services.
 - **Modern Authentication Methods**: Supports multifactor authentication (MFA), passwordless options, and conditional access policies to improve security.
 - **Reduced Infrastructure Complexity**: Minimizes the reliance on on-premises infrastructure, simplifying management and deployment in cloud settings.
 - **Compatibility with Azure Services**: Integrates with various Azure services, allowing secure access without extensive configuration changes.
-- **Scalability and Reliability**: Leverages Azure's infrastructure to provide scalable and reliable authentication services for organizations of all sizes.
+- **Scalability and Reliability**: Uses Azure's infrastructure to provide scalable and reliable authentication services for organizations of all sizes.

 ## Traditional Kerberos Authentication